avatar

 Jan 2026 - Present | RIVeR Lab

-LUCI-enabled autonomous wheelchair uses RGB-D camera and robotic arm for indoor navigation and manipulation in Isaac Sim.
-Features include door-opening capabilities and autonomous task execution.
+LUCI-enabled autonomous wheelchair uses RGB-D camera and robotic arm for urban navigation and manipulation.

 Jul 2025 – Dec 2025 | OMRON SINIC X